antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 Payload Applications contain payload-specific business logic and any device drivers necessary to interact with a Payload Device.
 Storage is made available to the application that persists across reboots or unexpected failures.

-While active, a Payload Application has full control over its associated device and may interact with the Spacecraft Controller via the Payload Controller and the Payload Interface.
+While active, a Payload Application has full control over its associated device and may interact with the SatOS (spacecraft controller) via the SatOS Interface APIs.
 This allows Payload Applications to coordinate with the onboard scheduler, emit telemetry/teledata for downlink, implement health checking, etc.

-The Spacecraft Controller manages all communication with ACP, typically via radio communication with ground stations.
+The Spacecraft Controller (SatOS) manages all communication with ACP, typically via radio communication with ground stations.
 This is the control and data path for onboard payloads.

 Application Design
 ******************

-A Payload Application encompasses all software operating within the Payload Server for a single payload, including all necessary application-specific software and system libraries.
-Payload Applications are packaged as container images, and the environment within which the containers are executed is orchestrated by the Payload Controller.
+A SatOS Application encompasses all software operating within the Application Host, usually for a single payload, including all necessary application-specific software and system libraries.
+SatOS Applications are packaged as container images, and the environment within which the containers are executed is orchestrated by the Application Controller.

 This section of the SDK guide explains how a developer should think about design and implementation of a Payload Application.